hahminlew/hahminlew.github.io/_pages/about.md

 ---
 I'm an AI Researcher at [Klleon](https://klleon.io/).

-My interest is to solve meaningful data-driven real-world problems through AI / ML systems, currently based on computer vision and machine learning.
-I'm a curious and challenging spirit, and open-minded about studying new research areas.
+My interest is to solve data-driven valuable real-world problems through AI / ML systems, currently based on computer vision and machine learning.
+I’m a curious and challenging spirit, and proactively seeking opportunities to grow and share my knowledge.
 My recent projects are as follows:
  - Neural Talking Head Synthesis
  - Head Swapping
  - Image Animation